orthecreedence/runcl/README.md

   CFG_IMAGE  : Image file to load by default.
   CFG_HEAP   : Default heap size (bytes).
   CFG_STACK  : Default stack size (bytes).
-  CFG_RLWRAP : If 1, will load rlwrap (if it exists), otherwise will
-               start normally.

 example ~/.runcl

   preferred=ccl64
-  CFG_RLWRAP=

 Notes:
  - any parameters after [lispfile] will be ignored (but printed out for your viewing/debugging pleasure)
- - if the "rlwrap" program exists in your path, it will be used to load the lisp unless --no-rlwrap is given
 ```

 Examples